 Residential electricians, as their name implies, work in homes.
 Residential electricians work with single phase power supplies, ranging from 120 to 240 volts.
 They run Romex cables (also known as non-metallic cables) and wrap their wiring in insulation.
 Residential electricians focus on minimum exposure to protect homeowners from shock and for aesthetic purposes.

 Looking for a commercial or residential electrical company in Howard County, MD?
-Tim Kyle Electric Co. is your top choice.
+Tim Kyle Electric, Heating & Cooling Co. is your top choice.
 Our team will bring vast experience to your specific project.
 At Tim Kyle, we offer upfront pricing and customer satisfaction is our top priority.
 Our large team of 16 electricians are all licensed, professional and uniformed.
 Contact us today for a consultation!